Tree Canopy Target

 Hi, I wondered about the impact that trimming the old trees to make space for power lines had on the health of the trees.
 How do you calculate tree canopy when many of the old trees are being negatively impacted by impropre pruning?
 Are the trees counted in the canopy percentage?
 And if they die how many new trees would have to be planted to make up that percentage?
 Just feeling a bit disappointed as kw hydro came and pruned the majority of our tree canopy.

-Christine M asked over 2 years ago
+Christine M asked about 3 years ago

 Thank you for your comments and feedback.
 Your points are well received.
 We cannot manage tree canopy in isolation and partners like KW Hydro will play a key role.
 We have identified 'collaboration and communication with partners' as an action item in Kitchener's Urban Forest Strategy and we continue to focus on this aspect and its direct connection to tree canopy.
 Tree mortality is a certainly a barrier to growing tree canopy and as such we will need to focus on addressing the many causes of it in order to look for solutions and opportunities.